 Not all working days are solely spent sitting at the desk alone.
 There could be meetings, there might be client calls and customers to deal with.
 A day can be unpredictable and some days may involve a lot of interaction and feel quite harried and overwhelming.

-Scheduling periods of downtime and reflection give an introvert the reassurance that they’ll have an opportunity in the day for their own thoughts and space to process, and in some situations, recover, from a busy and social schedule.
+Scheduling periods of downtime and reflection gives an introvert the reassurance that they’ll have an opportunity for their own thoughts and space to process.
+In some situations, this is time to recover from a busy and social schedule.

 There are endless courses that you can enrol on through online platforms and plenty of brands offering online coaching or programmes with downloadable worksheets.
 Online courses are ideal for an introvert who likes to work at their own pace and in solitude.

 The social media side and groups and communities that spring up in conjunction with some courses can be a great space for inspiration but can also feel overwhelming, especially when they involve thousands of people.